tamakuku/data-science-bootcamp9/README.md

 I'm learning to be a data working man.

-you guy can see my portfolio in project folder.
+you guy can see my portfolio in Project folder.

 ## Topics learning of Bootcamp
 ### First half